 Mix leftovers with salad greens and your favorite veggies for a filling salad.

-2 3/4 cups fresh butternut squash, cubed (about 1 pound) or 15 ounces frozen, cubed butternut squash
+2 3/4 cups fresh butternut squash, cubed (about 1 pound) OR 15 ounces frozen butternut squash, cubed

-1 teaspoon olive or vegetable oil
+1 teaspoon olive oil OR vegetable oil

 1/4 cup red wine vinegar